Forum Replies Created

 https://en.wikipedia.org/wiki/List_of_chords

 (column “p.c. #s” corresponds to the Zaquencer notation.
-In this table, 0 is the base note, which is omitted in the Zaquencer table, t stands for 10 and e for 11)
+In this table, 0 is the base note, which is omitted in the Zaquencer table, t stands for 10 and e for 11)0: base note only

 1: 3,7 Minor chord